personalizedrefrigerator/AlmostMake/README.md

 $ make test
 ```

+Note, however, that `make test` depends on `make install`!

 At present, it has only been tested on Debian and Ubuntu with Python 3.7 and 3.8.
 It may work with other operating systems and Python versions, but this is not guaranteed.

 If you find that AlmostMake works on a platform not listed here, post an issue or comment on this project's GitHub repository!
-Pull requests and community feedback are welcome!
+Pull requests and feedback are welcome!